StephaneMoriceau/WebLogic-Cloud-Workshop/README.md

 12. In the WebLogic Server Instance section, enter the resource name prefix.(The maximum character length is 8.
 This prefix is used by all the created resources.)

 13. Select the WebLogic Server shape for the compute instances: **VM.Standard2.1**.
-(Fyi, only the following shapes are supported: VM.Standard2.x, VM.Standard.E2.x, BM.Standard2.x, BM.Standard.E2.x

 14. Enter the SSH public key.
-(See section #4)
+(See section #2)

 15. Select the availability domain where you want to create the domain.**Choose one of the displyed ADs**

-16. Select the number of managed servers you want to create. **Select 2** The managed servers will be members of a cluster, unless you selected WebLogic Server Standard Edition.
+16. Select the number of managed servers node you want to create. **Select 2** The managed servers will be members of a cluster, unless you selected WebLogic Server Standard Edition.

 17. Enter a user name for the WebLogic Server administrator. **Enter weblogic**

-18. Enter an encrypted password for the WebLogic Server administrator. **Enter the value of Encrypted-data in the output of the terraform apply command that you run in section #7**
+18. For Secrets OCID for WebLogic Server Admin Password, enter the OCID of the secret you created (see section #4) to contain the password for the WebLogic Server administrator.

 **Configure Advanced Parameters for a Domain**